External Support Services for NSWPF Officers and Employees

 Email: psychology@police.nsw.gov.au

-Confidential counselling service for NSWPF officers and employees for substance abuse and gambling.
+Confidential counselling service for NSWPF employees for substance abuse and gambling.
 Does not impact EAP allocation.
 Contact Police Psychology for more information.
-Service available during normal business hours.
+Service available during normal business hours, face to face, telephone, or video link.

 Phone: 1300 667 197

-Coaching and assistance across people management issues and leadership competencies available to NSWPF officers and employees with supervisory responsibilities.
+Coaching and assistance across people management issues and leadership competencies available to NSWPF employees with supervisory responsibilities.
 Does not impact EAP allocation.
-Service available during normal business hours.
+Service available during normal business hours via telephone or video link.

 Phone: 1300 667 197

-Career planning, resume and job search advice, interview skills, career counselling for NSWPF officers and employees.
+Career planning, resume and job search advice, interview skills, and career counselling for NSWPF employees and immediate family members.
 Does not impact EAP allocation.
-Service available during normal business hours.
+Service available during normal business hours via telephone.

 Phone: 1300 667 197

-Telephone financial counselling to help with budgeting, saving, financial stress and any other financial concerns for NSWPF officers and employees.
-3 x 1hr sessions available.
+Financial coaching and education service to help improve financial wellbeing for NSWPF employees.
 Does not impact EAP allocation.
-Service available during normal business hours.
+Service available during normal business hours via telephone.

 Phone: 1300 667 197

-Advice across nutrition, resilience, mindfulness, sleep, retirement and lifestyle changes for NSWPF officers and employees.
-3 x 1hr sessions available.
+Advice across nutrition, resilience, mindfulness, sleep, and positive lifestyle changes for NSWPF employees and immediate family members.
 Does not impact EAP allocation.
-Service available during normal business hours.
+Service available during normal business hours via telephone.

 Fitness Passport